| Risk Factors

 - The eye does make enough tears, but they are of poor quality and are unable to adequately coat the surface of the eye.
 They evaporate too quickly because there is not enough oil content.

-Keratoconjunctivitis sicca is more common in females.
-Other factors that may increase your chance of keratoconjunctivitis sicca:
+Keratoconjunctivitis sicca is more common in women.
+Because tear production decreases with age, it is also more common in older adults.
+Other factors that may increase your chance of keratoconjunctivitis sicca include:

 The main symptom of keratoconjunctivitis sicca is discomfort in the eye.
 This soreness can range from mild to severe.
 Some other symptoms of keratoconjunctivitis sicca include: